-- Other than as set out to the contrary in this Policy Document or in exceptional circumstances, the opening and closing times of Banwell Cemetery is from 9am until 6pm or sunset whichever is earlier. - 3.2 Animals are not permitted except for assistance dogs.
-This includes dogs on leads, even if well-behaved. in any Cemetery other than for assistance dogs.

-Not all of our visitors feel that cemeteries are suitable environments for pets.
+- 3.1 Other than as set out to the contrary in this Policy Document or in exceptional circumstances, the opening and closing times of Banwell Cemetery is from 9am until 6pm or sunset whichever is earlier. - 3.2 Animals are not permitted in any Cemetery other than for assistance dogs.
+Not all of our visitors feel that cemeteries are suitable environments for pets. - 3.3 The Council reserves the right to exclude from any Site any persons not being mourners or persons directly connected with a funeral at the Cemetery.
+Such a right may be exercised by the Clerk on behalf of the Council.

-- 3.3 The Council reserves the right to exclude from any Site any persons not being mourners or persons directly connected with a funeral at the Cemetery.
-Such a right may be exercised by the Clerk on behalf of the Council. - In some cases it may be necessary to close the Sites to visitors due to an extremely large funeral or on the request of the police or another authority. - When notice of burial or cremation is given and where it is anticipated that a funeral is one at which a large number of persons may be expected to assemble, then the applicant or his or her representative shall notify the Clerk. - If notification of a large attendance is given measures can be put in place by the staff to ensure the service is not compromised or disrupted in any way. - 3.5 If any damage is caused to Cemetery land, walls or premises by any cause whatsoever, the person or persons committing such damage will be held responsible by the Council.
+In some cases it may be necessary to close the Sites to visitors due to an extremely large funeral or on the request of the police or another authority.

+- 3.4 When notice of burial or cremation is given and where it is anticipated that a funeral is one at which a large number of persons may be expected to assemble, then the applicant or his or her representative shall notify the Clerk.

+If notification of a large attendance is given measures can be put in place by the staff to ensure the service is not compromised or disrupted in any way. - 3.5 If any damage is caused to Cemetery land, walls or premises by any cause whatsoever, the person or persons committing such damage will be held responsible by the Council.